Close

 Experience island life, enjoy the relaxed lifestyle and soak up the natural beauty.

-Groote Eylandt is a remote island off the coast of the Northern Territory on the Gove Peninsula.
+Groote Eylandt is a remote island off the coast of the Northern Territory south east of Nhulunbuy in the Gulf of Carpentaria.

-The island is home to seven indigenous communities made up of 14 clans.
+The island is home to seven Anindilyakwa communities made up of 14 clans and includes small sub-regional regional service and mining town in Alyangula.

-The largest communities are Angurugu and Umbakumba, located on Groote Eylandt; the Milyakburra, located on Bickerton Island; and there are four satellite communities, 4 Mile, Malkala, Little Paradise, and Bartalumba Bay, located close to mainstream services.
+The largest Anindiyakwa communities are Angurugu and Umbakumba, located on Groote Eylandt, and Milyakburra, located on Bickerton Island.
+There are a number of satellite communities (homelands) including 4 Mile, Malkala, Little Paradise, and Bartalumba Bay, located close to the communities and Alyangula.

 East Arnhem

-The Central Arnhem Road connects Nhulunbuy with the Stuart Highway just south east of Katherine.
-The road is primarily unsealed, and four-wheel drives are recommended.
-The road is only accessible 10 - 11 months of the year.
+The Central Arnhem Road connects Nhulunbuy with the Stuart Highway just southeast of Katherine.
+This road is predominantly unsealed, and four-wheel drive vehicles are recommended.

 Groote Eylandt

-There are regional flights to Groote Eylandt from Darwin Airport.
+There are direct flights to Darwin from Groote Eylandt.

 Sealink offers a bus service; you can explore the Sealink website to look over the timetable and costs.